Thank U, Next (song): Composition and lyrics

 Grande explained in an interview that "thank u, next..." is a phrase that she and fellow singer/songwriter Victoria Monét use.
 The lyrics acknowledge four of her past relationships: "Thought I'd end up with Sean/ But he wasn't a match/ Wrote some songs about Ricky/ Now I listen and laugh/ Even almost got married/ And for Pete, I'm so thankful/ Wish I could say 'Thank you' to Malcolm/ 'Cause he was an angel" refer to Big Sean, Ricky Alvarez, Pete Davidson, and the late Mac Miller, respectively.

 Grande originally wrote the song while engaged to Davidson, during a tumultuous point in their relationship.
-Several versions of the song were recorded due to the uncertainty of her relationship with Davidson at the time, as well as hesitation from co-writer Tayla Parx regarding whether Grande should list the names of her exes in the lyrics.
+Several versions of the song were recorded due to the uncertainty of her relationship with Davidson at the time.
+Parx urged Grande to be specific and use the names of her exes in the song.
 In an interview with The Zach Sang Show, Grande explained:

 There's a version where I was getting married, there's a version where I'm not getting married, there's a version with nothing—we're not talking about anything. ...But we all knew that the first version was gonna be the version we ultimately went with.

 Grande also revealed an alternate opening line that omitted the names of her exes: "They say I'm too young/ had too many boyfriends."

 The song spawned an Internet meme, inspired by the lyrics "One taught me love/ one taught me patience/ one taught me pain".
-The title of the song, "thank u, next" also began to be popularly used among those on the internet in a similar fashion to the way it is used in the song.
+The title of the song also began to be popularly used among those on the Internet in a similar fashion to the way it is used in the song.